Shenmue (video game): Critical

 Shenmue held an average aggregate score of 89% on GameRankings.
 Critics praised its graphics, realism, soundtrack and ambition.
 IGN called it "a gaming experience that no one, casual to hardcore gamer, can miss", and Eurogamer called it "one of the most compelling and unusual gaming experiences ever created".
 GameSpot wrote that though Shenmue is "far from perfect" it was "revolutionary" and "worth experiencing—provided you have the time to invest".
 Edge initially called the Japanese version a "landmark"; they later said the English version was not the "milestone" they had hoped for, but was "involving, and ultimately rewarding".

 Ed Lomas of the UK Official Dreamcast Magazine said the production values were "astounding ...
 [Shenmue] is the most beautiful game ever made, no doubt about it."
-Though he acknowledged problems with controls, dated QTEs, script and voice acting, he felt the experience as a whole was "incredible", particularly its immersion and the freedom to pursue the story at the player's pace.
+Though he acknowledged problems with controls, dated quick-time events, script and voice acting, he felt the experience as a whole was "incredible", particularly its immersion and the freedom to pursue the story at the player's pace.
 Jeff Lundrigan of Next Generation wrote: "Everyone on Earth owes it to themselves to play this.
 Some will enjoy it more than others, but no one will fail to recognize its magnificent production values and depth of design."
 According to the Guardian critic Keith Stuart, while many players rejected the "systemic and narrative oddities", fans enjoyed the "wooden voice acting and clipped dialogue" and found humor in it.

 Several reviews criticized the invisible walls, abundance of cutscenes, English voice acting, and inability to progress without waiting for scheduled events.
 GameSpot wrote that by "the time you're driving forklifts and participating in the game's QTE-filled conclusion, hours upon hours of boredom will have taken their toll".
 Game Informer criticized the lack of action, writing: "Determining your character's next move requires little more than talking to someone, who will then tell you who to see or where to go ...
 All that's left is a guy walking around an amazingly detailed environment.
 If I wanted to experience that, I could see it in another game with proven endless entertainment value.
 It's called life."